The use of the word Anzac is restricted and protected by legislation.

 The Australian and New Zealand Army Corps (ANZAC) landing at Gallipoli on 25 April 1915 gave us the date and name of Anzac Day.
 News of the landing saw outpourings of national pride, and it became clear that its anniversary was the appropriate day for commemoration.

 Anzac Day was first observed on 25 April 1916, as people came together to honour those lost at Gallipoli.
 In Australia, some state governments organised events to commemorate the occasion—but the Commonwealth did not.
-Acting Prime Minister Senator George Pearce viewed Gallipoli as a failure, and believed that a later battle might prove 'more worthy of remembering'.
+Acting Prime Minister (and Minister for Defence) Senator George Pearce viewed Gallipoli as a failure, and believed that a later battle might prove ‘more worthy of remembering’.
 He clearly misjudged the importance to the people of this day.

 The wartime Anzac Days were especially important for the bereaved.
 With so many killed, the pain was palpable.
 Anzac Day was a moment to recognise and acknowledge the sacrifice with services and simple acts of remembrance, such as women tying ribbons onto the gates of wharves where they last saw their sons, brothers or husbands alive.

-Anzac Day was a fixture by the war's end.
-Politicians (some of whom had served, or lost loved ones and friends) forged bonds with the Returned Soldiers' and Sailors' Imperial League of Australia (now the Returned and Services League of Australia (RSL)), which assumed responsibility for the day.
-Rituals such as dawn services and the march were developed, and gradually the families of the dead became quite marginalised.
+Anzac Day was a fixture by the war’s end.
+Politicians (some of whom had served, or lost loved ones and friends) forged bonds with the Returned Soldiers’ and Sailors’ Imperial League of Australia (now the Returned and Services League of Australia (RSL)), which assumed responsibility for the day.
+Rituals such as dawn services and street marches were developed, and gradually the families of the dead became quite marginalised.
 While all people were encouraged to remember, the day was in many ways for ex-servicemen to honour their dead.
 In Melbourne during the late 1920s, women, including mothers of those killed, were banned from the dawn service because of their wailing.